Product Designer | Design & Strategy

 PRODUCT DESIGN + VISUAL DESIGN

-Connecting and simplifying visual elements to facilitate learning, while bringing in moments of delight in the learning process.
+Simplifying visual elements and integrating personalizations through AI to facilitate learning, while bringing in moments of delight in the learning process.

-Project Type: V2: Complete Redesign Of Mobile App & Learning Management System, V1: 1-Week Mobile App MVP Redesign Project (March 2019-2021)
+Project Type: V2: Concept To Launch - Complete Redesign Of Mobile App & Learning Management System, V1: 1-Week Mobile App MVP Redesign Project (March 2019-2021)

-Team Members: Founder/ Product Manager, User Researcher, Content Creators, Data Analyst, Developers
+Team Members: Founder, Product Manager, Software Developers, User Researcher, Content Creators, Data Analyst

 My Roles: Product Design, Visual Design, Branding